syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/selection.md

 ## Change selection

-Selected date of the Calendar control can be changed by using the `SelectedDate` property.
+`SfCalendar` control allows to change the selection by using `SelectedDate` property through keyboard and code as the below.

 ### Change selection through keyboard

-Selected date of the Calendar control can be changed by using the keyboard the date selection of the control by using the `Up/Down Arrow` and `Left/Right Arrow` keys.
+`SfCalendar` control allows to select the date through keyboard by using `Up/Down Arrow` and `Left/Right Arrow` keys.

 ### Change selection programmatically